Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Introduction

 \section{Introduction}

-Given a finite simplicial graph $\Gamma$, the associated \emph{right-angled Artin group} $A_{\Gamma}$ is generated by all the vertices of $\Gamma$, and the relators are commutators $[v,w]$ for every pair of adjacent vertices $v$ and $w$.
-Right-angled Artin groups have been under the spotlight of geometric group theorists for a while because they contain many interesting subgroups; see \cite{charneyanintroductiontorightangledartingroups} for a comprehensive introduction.
-This article focuses on one of the subgroups of right-angled Artin groups, namely, the \emph{Bestvina--Brady groups} $H_{\Gamma}$ \cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups}; we refer to Section \ref{subsection Bestvina--Brady groups} for the definition.
-Bestvina--Brady groups have an important connection with topology: they are either counterexamples to the Eilenberg--Ganea Conjecture or Whitehead Conjecture (\cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups}, Theorem 8.7).
+Given a finite simplicial graph $\Gamma$, the associated \emph{right-angled Artin group (RAAG)} $A_{\Gamma}$ is generated by the vertex set $V(\Gamma)$ of $\Gamma$, and the relators are commutators $[v,w]$ whenever $(v,w)\in E(\Gamma)$.
+RAAGs have been extensively studied because they contain many interesting subgroups; see \cite{charneyanintroductiontorightangledartingroups} for an introduction to RAAGs.
+In this article, we study one of the subgroups of RAAGs known as \emph{Bestvina--Brady groups}.
+Let $\phi\colon A_{\Gamma}\to\mathbb{Z}$ be the group homomorphism which sends all the generators to $1$.
+The Bestvina--Brady group $BB_{\Gamma}$ is defined to be the kernel of $\phi$.
+Bestvina--Brady groups have an important connection to topology: there are Bestvina--Brady groups that are either counterexamples to the Eilenberg--Ganea Conjecture or Whitehead Conjecture; see \cite[Theorem 8.7]{bestvinabradymoresetheoryandfinitenesspropertiesofgroups}.

-We say that a group $G$ \emph{splits} (non-trivially) over a subgroup $C$ if $G$ decomposes as an amalgamated product $G=A\ast_{C}B$ with $A\neq C$, $B\neq C$ or an HNN-extension $G=A\ast_{C}$.
-Groves and Hull ~\cite{grovesandhullabeliansplittingsofraags} gave a characterization of non-trivial splittings of right-angled Artin groups over abelian subgroups that generalized Clay's results \cite{claywhendoesarightangledartingroupsplitoverz}.
-Clay showed that a right-angled Artin group $A_{\Gamma}$ splits over $\mathbb{Z}$ if and only if $\Gamma$ has a cut-vertex.
-Groves and Hull proved that $A_{\Gamma}$ splits over an abelian subgroup if and only if $\Gamma$ has a separating clique; see Theorem \ref{abelian splittings of raags}.
-In Section \ref{section abelian splittings of bestvina--brady groups}, we prove a similar result for Bestvina--Brady groups:
+We say that a group $G$ \emph{splits} over a subgroup $C$ if $G$ decomposes as an amalgamated product $G=A\ast_{C}B$ with $A\neq C$, $B\neq C$ or an HNN-extension $G=A\ast_{C}$.
+If the subgroup $C$ is abelian, then we way that $G$ has an \emph{abelian splitting}.
+Clay \cite{claywhendoesarightangledartingroupsplitoverz} showed that a RAAG splits over $\mathbb{Z}$ if and only if its defining graph has a cut-vertex.
+Groves and Hull generalized Clay's result to abelian subgroups of higher rank.
+They proved that a RAAG splits over an abelian subgroup if and only if its defining graph contains a separating clique \cite{grovesandhullabeliansplittingsofraags}.
+Recently, Hull \cite{HullSplittingsofRAAGs} studied the splittings of RAAGs over non-abelian subgroups.
+In a more general setting, Barquinero, Ruffoni, and Ye \cite{BarquineroRuffoniYeGraphicalSplittingsofArtinKernels} studied the splittings of Artin kernels, which are generalizations of Bestvina--Brady groups.
+In this paper, we characterize the abelian splittings of finitely presented Bestvina--Brady groups: